leonardosuave/Golang-study/README.md

     - error: start as nil (nil === null from javascript)

 # Operators
 - The operators are equal javascript, but not use 3 equals (===) and havent ternário operator(need to check by if/else)

+# Structs
+- The structs are like class, where can create a specific object with a type specific.
+    - To this, create a type "name" struct {"object format"} and put type in each value.
+    - Can declair values like:
+        - object.value = value;
+        - object := nameStruct{"value", "value2"} - values into {} are in the order declair in the struct
+        - object:= nameStruct{value: "value1"} - When there are optional values, call the key that has values only